top of page

 Rejection-sensitive dysphoria (RSD), referred to as hysteroid dysphoria in Europe, is not an officially recognized diagnosis, but it often occurs alongside other conditions.

-It is characterized by a brain-based symptom primarily linked to neurodivergent conditions, such as ADHD.
-RSD manifests as a heightened emotional response to rejection or criticism, stemming from emotional dysregulation.
+It is characterized by a brain-based symptom primarily linked to neurodivergence, such as ADHD.
+RSD manifests as a heightened emotional response to rejection or criticism, stemming from emotional dysregulation in ADHD and other conditions.

 While everyone feels negative emotions in response to rejection, those with RSD experience feelings in an exaggerated manner that can be difficult to control.
 The emotional response tends to be disproportionate to the situation, and RSD can disrupt a person's work or school life, relationships, and overall well-being.

-Individuals struggling with RSD often grapple with feelings of inadequacy, low self-esteem, depression, and anxiety.
+Individuals experiencing RSD often grapple with feelings of inadequacy, low self-esteem, depression, and anxiety.
 In an attempt to avoid rejection and its associated traits, you may engage in behaviours such as people-pleasing and perfectionism.

 Rejection-Sensitive Dysphoria vs. Sensitivity to Rejection